Clement1103/technical_test_arcascience/ontology_project/README.md

 | http://entity/CST/HEM     | HEMORRHAGE_2    | ...\| http://entity/CST/HEMHMRG \|... | True
 | http://entity/x           | LabelX          | http://entity/y                       | False

-## Phase 2: Writing the function that deduces kinship relationships
+## Phase 2: Writing the function that deduces parent relationships
 Once the DataFrame had been correctly processed, it was easier to write the function that deduces the parent relationships.

 In practice, I first considered the simple case of a branch in which each entity has a single parent.
 I then wrote a function determining the depth of each relationship for such a given branch, returning a dictionary in the following format: